NR13/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-#### 1. Transform date from character to date format and get average steps
+#### 1. Transform date from character to date format and get average steps.

 ```r
 summaryInterval <- activity %>% transform(date = ymd(date)) %>%